The reporting period for 2023 has closed.

 For NC Attorneys:

-Beginning in 2023, the NC Pro Bono Resource Center is partnering with the North Carolina State Bar to implement a voluntary reporting category through the State Bar CLE annual reporting process, making it easier for lawyers to report their pro bono hours.
+Beginning in 2023, the NC Pro Bono Resource Center partnered with the North Carolina State Bar to implement a voluntary reporting category through the State Bar CLE annual reporting process, making it easier for lawyers to report their pro bono hours.
 You can review this video from the State Bar to learn more about this process.
-The deadline for attorneys to report through this process is Feburary 29, 2024.
+The deadline for attorneys to report through this process was May 10, 2024.
+Reporting for 2024 will open on January 1, 2025.

 For NC Paralegals:

 All North Carolina paralegals, including NCCPs, can report their 2023 pro bono hours to the Pro Bono Resource Center directly through the Individual Paralegal Reporting Form.
-The deadline to report pro bono hours completed in 2023, is March 31, 2024.
+The deadline to report pro bono hours completed in 2023, was March 31, 2024.
+Reporting for 2024 will open on January 1, 2025.

 More about pro bono reporting in North Carolina